giovamau/cas_ads_project/README.md

 Welcome to the main directory of the Certificate of Advanced Studies (CAS) in Applied Data Science repository.
 This is a public GitHub repository which I created for the CAS in Applied Data Science final project.
-While the basic project setup consists of Juptyter-Notebooks I decided to convert them to .py notebook files, with the python package `jupytext`.

 ## Overview